All Episodes

 And the president would have gotten out of his little helicopter and plane that we pay for, and he probably would have spent a little bit of time in his home city of Chicago.

-3,000 people shot this year, 3,660 plus now dead in his home city, and he doesn't lift a finger.
+3,000 people shot this year, 3,660 plus, now dead in his home city, and he doesn't lift a finger.

-Apologies about last night we didn't get the Trump Town Hall that we had taped yesterday on the air because of all the breaking news out of Charlotte.
+Apologies about last night we didn't get the Trump Town Hall that we had taped yesterday on the air because of all the breaking news out of Charlotte, and we're going to do everything we can do.

 I don't even think we're going to get it on tonight.

-Um what was I going to say?
+And anyway, what was I going to say?

 All right, so we're going to try and get it in as soon as possible.

-She lives in Charlotte, North Carolina, and is here to give us a firsthand account of what is happening on the ground.
+She lives in Charlotte, North Carolina, and is here to give us a first-hand account of what is happening on the ground.

-Now the Governor Pat McCrory has declared a state of emergency, and uh the mayor of Charlotte said that uh appealing to protesters to go home, pledging that the city would conduct a thorough transparent investigation, and apparently also too the family of this individual that was shot that we keep talking about.
+Now that Governor Pat McCrory has declared a state of emergency, and the mayor of Charlotte said that appealing to protesters to go home, pledging that the city would conduct a thorough, transparent investigation, and apparently also, too, the family of this individual that was shot that we keep talking about, well, Keith Lamont Scott, his family has had an opportunity today to see the video.

-TC, how are you?
+DC, how are you?

 I'm doing well.